IIYAMA12/wafs/template-engine-doc/readme.md

 ### Passing data to a text child
-If you want to pass data to an element, then you have to send an object which contains the element as well as the data you want to pass.
+If you want to pass data to a child or children, then you have to `create an object` which contains the element as well as the data you want to pass.

 ```JS
 {element: DOM_element, data: data}